-Even though these tales are primarily about residential rentals, they have their counterparts in the world of commercial real estate.
-It’s enough to make anyone want to simply hand over a property to a professional manager and be done with it.
-And while we at GNP Realty Partners generally approve of professional management (it is our business after all!), you should know a little bit about the pros and cons of such an arrangement.
-Read on to learn about all the benefits and drawbacks of professional commercial property management.
+It’s enough to make owner-landlords want to hand over a property to a professional manager and be done with it.
+And while we at GNP Realty Partners advocate for professional management (it is our business!), owners should understand the pros and cons of such an arrangement to make an informed decision.
+Read on to learn about the benefits and trade-offs of professional commercial property management.

 Who Benefits from Having a Property Manager?

-To many, commercial property management sounds wonderful right from the get-go.
-No more managing tenants.
+To many, engaging a commercial property manager sounds ideal from the get-go.
+No more chasing tenants.
 No more collecting rent.
-No more worrying about the legal process of renting, which can have far steeper consequences when dealing with commercial properties rather than residential.
+No more worrying about local and state leasing regulations—and avoiding errors that can have far steeper consequences with commercial properties than residential ones.

-- Don’t have maintenance skills or a contact who can handle maintenance issues quickly
+- Lack the necessary maintenance skills or connections to reasonably-priced service providers who can handle maintenance issues quickly

-- Spend an inordinate amount of time trying to fill vacancies
+- Spend excessive time trying to fill vacancies

 - Don’t want to deal with tenant complaints

-- Own out-of-state property or don’t live near their property
+- Own out-of-state property or do not live within a reasonable driving distance of the property

-- Struggle to thoroughly evaluate, collect rent from, or evict nonpaying tenants
+- Struggle to assess tenant applications for red flags, collect rent or evict nonpaying tenants

 - Have no free time due to the burden of managing their properties